IgorVVieira/payever-test/README.md

 ### Running End-to-End (E2E) Tests

+Observations: Unfortunately I had a problem running the e2e tests, the first time we had some errors, but when running the second time all the tests passed.
+Unfortunately I couldn't fix it in time, but I'm working on it.
+Sorry. <br/>
 To run the end-to-end tests for this project, you can use the following command: <br/>
 If you don't have the backend bash open, first run:
 ```bash